 Mercedes has studied dance for over a decade, in a variety of techniques, including: classical ballet, contemporary, modern, hip hop, jazz, African, salsa, and capoeira dance.
 She has trained with choreographers who have worked for So You Think You Can Dance and Lady Gaga, through San Diego and Los Angeles based companies and studios.
 In her teaching she aims to create an inclusive and fun dance class that challenges you to both think and perform the art of dance.

 Jana started ballet at the age of 5 and trained with the Contra Costa Ballet Company in Walnut Creek.
 She danced with Balletmet in Columbus Ohio, Joffrey Ballet in New York and the America Ballet Theater in California.
 Jana is passionate about ballet being a positive and liberating workout for all body types and backgrounds.
-No prior experience is necessary to take a class with her.
+She is also a Program Director at the YWCA Berkeley/Oakland for four programs: Pre-Kindergarten Enrichment Program, techGYRLS Mentoring Program, Anti Human Trafficking Leadership Internship and our Racial Justice Ambassadors Internship.
+She is also a lecturer at California State University, East Bay in the Health Science Department.
+No prior experience is necessary to take a class with her…everyone is welcome and encouraged to join!

 There is only one rule in Judy’s dance class, “just have fun!”
 So, chalo and let’s dance!